Listing AI use cases is an avoidance mechanism

 Pressure creates the wrong starting line

 Boards and executives are being asked to spend money, take risk, and defend decisions in public.
 AI is the backdrop, but the pressure is older than AI.
-It is the pressure to surface something visible.
+It is the pressure to surface.
+Something visible.
 Something that signals motion.

 In that environment, “show me the use cases” becomes the safest demand in the room.
 It sounds concrete.
 It looks managerial.
 It creates artefacts that can be counted and presented.

 A list also gives people a way to avoid the most uncomfortable part of the conversation.
 It creates the appearance of forward movement without forcing agreement on what matters, what must be protected, and what is allowed to break.
+It produces progress theatre without anyone intending it.

 I’m not saying that use cases are useless.
 I’m saying that use cases are the wrong place to start.